-Yc our Familiarity with the International Human R lights S System 1) ар International Human Rights Documents te your familiarity with each of the documents list propriate column.
-Use the legend below to guide w by plac cing an () X) in the gend: F) Not familiar = No experience with document (SI F) Somewhat familiar = Limited experience with docume ent (F) Familiar = Work with documents occasionally (VI F) Very Familiar = Work with documents regular • NF SF F VF a.
+Yo ur Familiarity with the International Human R Rights S System 1) International Human Rights Documents Rate your familiarity with each of the documents listed below by placing an (X) in the appropriate column.
+Use the legend below to guide you. gend: F) Not familiar = No experience with document (SI F) Somewhat familiar = Limited experience with docume ent (F) Familiar = Work with documents occasionally (VI F) Very Familiar = Work with documents regularl • NF SF F VF a.
 Universal Declaration of Human Rights (UDHR) b.
 International Covenant on Civil and Political Rights (ICCPR) C. International Covenant on Economic, Social and Cultural Rights (ICESCR) d.
 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) e.
 Convention on the Rights of the Child (CRC) f.
 International Covenant on the Elimination of All Forms of Discrimination (CERD) g.
 International Convention on the Protection of the Rights of All Migrant Workers (MWC) h.
-Declaration on Human Rights Defenders 2) Which of the international treaties listed above has ye our coun try ratified !?
+Declaration on Human Rights Defenders 2) Which of the international treaties listed above has yo our coun try ratified ?